Durable Medical Equipment & Braces

 How Does the Unloader Brace Work and How Much “unloading force” Should I Use?

 The unloader brace works by applying a pressure to the opposite side of your knee where you are feeling discomfort.
-This pressure is applied in the last 15 degrees of your knee extending, helping to open up the joint space on the side that is having the bone on bone compression.
-With reduced bone on bone compression, the brace can potentially help to alleviate your pain.
-The amount of unloading force will be prescribed by your physician and determined by patient tolerance.
+This pressure will apply in the last 15 degrees of your knee extending.
+This will help open up the joint space on the side that is having the bone on bone compression.
+With a decrease in bone on bone compression, the brace can potentially help to alleviate your pain.
+Your physician will determine the amount of unloading force and by patient tolerance.
 Every patient may require a different amount of force to alleviate his or her pain.
 Spend some time adjusting your brace to determine which amount will work best for you.